CSS Grid vs Flexbox: When to Use Each (and When to Use Both)

 What Are CSS Grid and Flexbox?

-- Flexbox is a one-dimensional layout system that excels when arranging items either in a row (horizontally) or a column (vertically).
-It shines when you need control over the alignment, distribution, and spacing of items within a container.
+- Flexbox is a one-dimensional layout system.
+It arranges items in either a row or a column and handles distribution, alignment, and spacing within that single axis.

 When to Use CSS Grid